bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-p2p-network.md

 Adam Jonas: 00:25:00

 Can you maybe start from the top?
-So yeah, I'm breaking down `AddrRelay` to be address relay, which means that I'm relaying addresses via my node.
+'m breaking down `AddrRelay` to be address relay, which means that I'm relaying addresses via my node.
 To what end?
 Where do those come from?
 How do they get to me?